UtrechtUniversity/irods-consistency-check/README.md

                          Sets the maximum amount of seconds to wait for server responses, default 600.
 Increase this to account for longer-running queries.
+   -s COLLECTION, --root-collection COLLECTION
+                         Only check this collection and its subcollections, rather than all collections.

 ```